-The objective of the Missouri State University College of Health and Human Services (CHHS) Health Profession Scholars (HPS) Program is to provide an opportunity for a select group of highly qualified incoming freshemen students to secure a guaranteed interview for one of three participating competitive-entry health care graduate programs on the Missouri State University campus.
-Therefore, the HPS Program is best suited for individuals who are confident that a career in Audiology, Physical Therapy, or the Physician Assistant profession is their goal.
+The objective of the Missouri State University College of Health and Human Services (CHHS) Health Profession Scholars (HPS) Program is to provide an opportunity for a select group of highly qualified incoming freshmen students to secure a guaranteed interview for one of five participating competitive-entry health care graduate programs on the Missouri State University campus.
+Therefore, the HPS Program is best suited for individuals who are confident that a career in Audiology, Physical Therapy, Occupational Therapy, Athletic Training, or the Physician Assistant profession is their goal.

 A student who is accepted into MSU and subsequently into the HPS Program will have up to five years to:

 - Complete the requirements of the selected undergraduate major (students may select from any major on campus)

 - Complete specific requirements for the intended graduate program of study (Audiology, Physical Therapy, Occupational Therapy, Physician Assistant Studies)

 - Maintain and adhere to all HPS Program requirements